 Global

 The global environment for women, and for women in science, is changing.
-The effects are felt in both highly developed and less developed countries.
+The effects are felt in both high HDI and low HDI countries.

 Some key geopolitical issues that affect women are as follows [35].
 An "abandonment of the liberal order" is observed in many countries.
-A political culture in which debate is framed largely by appeals to emotion, disconnected from the details of policy, and by the repeated assertion of talking points to which factual rebuttals are ignored ("post-truth politics"), makes evidence-based reasoning difficult in some contexts.
-In connection with the third question, evidence concerning the fact that the participation of women snaps back to earlier levels once initiatives cease is largely anecdotal.
-Evidence-based studies would be useful.
-However, exploration using the concepts above suggests that the hypothesis might be that the participation of women declines for several reasons: (1) the underlying culture has not changed in terms of its former gender schemas, (2) former schemas have been given new expression in a shifting political landscape, or (3) the incursion or imposition of a culture which denies freedom and education to women has reduced opportunities for women, and in the worst case has caused academics to flee from conflict [36].Science funding has dropped in some of the leading nations of the highly developed world.
+A political culture in which debate is framed largely by appeals to emotion, disconnected from the details of policy, and by the repeated assertion of talking points to which factual rebuttals are ignored ("post-truth politics"), makes evidence-based reasoning increasingly difficult in some nations.

+Conditions for women are worse in some countries due to changes of culture, because (1) the underlying culture has not changed in terms of its former gender schemas, or (2) former schemas have been given new expression in a shifting political landscape, or (3) the incursion or imposition of a culture which denies freedom and education to women has reduced opportunities for women, and in the worst case has caused academics to flee from persecution and conflict [36].
 During times of high economic threat, prejudice rises significantly.
-It is likely that in countries where evidence-based reasoning is deprecated a return to conservative gender schemas in allocating science funding will be experienced.
+It is likely that in countries where evidence-based reasoning is deprecated, a return to conservative gender schemas in allocating science funding will be experienced.